Shrikaran-Kanagaraj/Project-Artificial_intelligence-Computer_vision/README.md

  here i used VideoLAN media player's HotKeys.

-Yet more info to come !!!
-Stay tuned.
+Yet more info has to come !!!
+Stay tuned !